 A crossing across a public footpath or verge for your vehicle to get to your property from the road is known as a 'dropped kerb', ‘crossover’ or ‘vehicle crossing’.
 It must be built to specific standards, approved by the City Council as the local Highway Authority, and in some cases planning permission is needed.

-Please note: These pages relate purely to the process of applying to the Highway Authority for your dropped kerb.
+These pages relate purely to the process of applying to the Highway Authority for your dropped kerb.
 You should first ascertain if either planning permission or a certificate of lawful proposed use from the Local Planning Authority is required for the creation of a vehicular access, in addition to the Highway approval.
-Find out which kind of permission you need from Planning.

 A vehicular crossing is an area of strengthened, lowered footway and kerb which is used to give access to vehicles from a road, across the footway and onto a driveway or parking area.
 It is an offence under Section 184 of the Highways Act 1980, to cross a kerb, verge or footway in a motor vehicle except at a crossing point that has been approved by the Council.

 The policy ensures that the location and use of vehicle access and dropped kerbs are safe and that they are made to appropriate standards and specifications.

 There must be enough space on the forecourt so a parked vehicle does not overhang the footway, park in front of doorways and that manoeuvring on and off the highway can be done safely.
 The vehicle hard-standing within the property frontage must have the following dimensions:

 The width of a crossing and its position to the frontage of the property may be influenced by a number of factors such as widths of carriageway, footway or verge, and the width and depth of the area available for parking.
 In general, the width of a crossing is limited to that necessary to allow its proper use.